-The reason Iowa has led the nation for many years in literacy rating is due to the state's excellent school system.
-Iowa has 5,488 public and private schools including more than 495 church denominational schools, 22 denominational colleges, 23 junior colleges and three great state institutions of higher learning.
-The University of Iowa at Iowa City with an enrollment of 10,254 has a beautifully land-scaped campus containing 50 buildings.
-The two most outstanding structures are the Administration building which was once the capitol building of the state, and University Hospital, one of the nation's most outstanding medical units.
+The reason Iowa has led the nation for many years in functional literacy rating is due to the state's excellent school system.
+Iowa has 1,234 public school districts, 409 parochial and private schools, 27 private colleges and universities, 21 junior colleges and three state institutions of higher learning.
+The University of Iowa at Iowa City with an enrollment of 12,114 has a beautifully landscaped campus containing 50 buildings.
+The two most outstanding structures are the Administration building, which was once the capitol building of the state, and the University Hospital, one of the nation's leading medical units.

-Iowa State College at Ames has an enrollment of 9,826 and trains students in five major fields-Agriculture, Engineering, Home Economics, Industrial Science, and Veterinary Medicine.
-The agricultural branch, including the experimental station now working on the development of agricultural byproducts for industrial use, enjoys an international reputation.
+Iowa State University at Ames has an enrollment of 10,887 and trains students in five major fields-Agriculture, Engineering, Home Economics, Industrial Science, and Veterinary Medicine.
+The agricultural branch, including the experimental station now working on the development of agricultural by-products for industrial use, enjoys an international reputation.